-At Delhi's INA market, meat sellers suspect political ploy behind Navratri ban
+In Delhi’s INA market, meat sellers suspect political ploy behind Navratri ban

 “We are yet to get any order or notice telling us to shut our meat shops, there is a lot of confusion here,” said 33-year-old Mohammad Alauddin, who has worked at a chicken shop in South Delhi’s INA market for 15 years.

 On April 4, Mukesh Suryaan, the mayor of the South Delhi Municipal Corporation had written a letter to the South Delhi commissioner, asking him to order all meat shops to be closed during the Hindu festival of Navratri, which lasts till April 11 this year.
-It is only fitting, since Hindu “religious belief and sentiments are also affected when they come across meat shops,” argued Suryaan, a member of the Bharatiya Janata Party.
+It is only fitting, argued Suryaan, a member of the Bharatiya Janata Party, since Hindu “religious belief and sentiments are also affected when they come across meat shops”.

 At INA market, most labourers who work at meat shops got to know of the letter on the morning of April 5, when news television crews showed up to find out how the proposed ban was faring.
 “This is the first time that something like this has happened here,” Alauddin said, and everyone around him agreed.